The minuscule amount of craftiness I have is reserved for November and December each year.

 This fall, we made melted crayon pumpkins, and the kids loved them.
 I did too.
 They were so colorful, and a bit out of the ordinary.
 A couple readers suggested doing something similar with DIY Christmas ornaments.
-Brilliant. *This post contains affiliate links.
+Brilliant. *This post contains affiliate links for your convenience.
 Please see our full disclosure policy HERE.*

 2. Whittle crayons with peeler.